 - Perfect Poison: The way Lydia dies.

 - Please Kill Me If It Satisfies You: After killing Jack, Walt hands his gun over to Jesse and tells him to do it.
-Jesse forces him to admit that it would satisfy him, then declines after noticing he's already been shot.
+Jesse forces him to admit that it would satisfy him, then declines after noticing he's already been shot and makes it clear he's done with Walt's manipulations.

 - Redemption Equals Death: For Walt, somewhat.
 While he dies being honest with people, having come to terms with, and admitting his mistakes and sins and fixing as much of the damage that they had done as possible, along with saving Jesse, he was also very unapologetic about them.
 He more regrets the consequences to himself and his family as opposed to the actions themselves.

 - Shoot the Dog: Averted.
 Walt asks Jesse to kill him.
-Seeing Walt's already mortally wounded, Jesse refuses.
+Seeing Walt's already mortally wounded and realizing this is just another instance of Walt trying to manipulate him, Jesse refuses.

 - Sickening "Crunch!": Todd's neck breaks with a loud and quite nauseating sound.